mstfymrtc/maven-katas/setup/README.md

 When asked for values, use the following
 * groupId: com.codurance.maven
-* artifactId: example
+* artifactId: setup-example
 * 1.0-SNAPSHOT

-This should generate an `example` folder with the project, base code, tests and a pom file
+This should generate an `setup-example` folder with the project, base code, tests and a pom file

 Navigate to the project folder, open the `pom.xml` file and add the following content right before the `<dependencies>` tag